HIV Vaccine Primer: Basic Science and Concepts

 A preventive vaccine is a substance that, when introduced into the body, can protect a person against developing a particular infection or disease in the future.
 A vaccine prepares the body, particularly the immune system, to defend against a specific pathogen (a disease-causing microorganism, such as a virus, bacteria or parasite) by creating an immune response.

 In general, vaccines are given to uninfected individuals who may be exposed to the pathogen in the future.
 "When HIV infects you, it's ahead of the game.
 It's got two weeks to a month while your immune system is gearing up and responding," explains Rick King, vice president of vaccine design at the International AIDS Vaccine Initiative (IAVI).
 "What we're trying to do is to get the immune system there in advance."

-Vaccines currently available for other diseases save millions of lives every year.
-These include polio, tetanus and measles vaccines.
-Like these other vaccines, an HIV vaccine would prepare the body ahead of time, so that it's ready to fight HIV if a person is ever exposed to it.
+The vaccines that are currently available for other diseases save millions of lives every year.
+These include the polio, tetanus and measles vaccines.
+Like these vaccines, an HIV vaccine would prepare the body ahead of time, so that it's ready to fight HIV if exposed to it.
 An important thing to keep in mind: Vaccines don't have to be 100 percent effective to be approved, or to stop an outbreak in its tracks.
 Most licensed vaccines in the U.S. are 70 to 95 percent effective.